The 10 Dumbest Cities In America For 2025

 Are we seeing a pattern here?
-Just about all of the cities on this list are in California and Texas.
-Is that a surprise?
+Almost all the cities on this list are in California and Texas.

 Also, we’re not saying the people in these cities – or the cities themselves – are bad.
-We’re just making an observation that as a majority, they’re not the brightest bulbs in the room.
+We’re just observing that they’re not the brightest bulbs in the room.

 El Monte, CA